 Getting Away from a Zero-Sum Game When Increasing Competitiveness

 The problem is that competition is often seen as a zero-sum game: There’s a scarce amount of something (money, promotions, projects) available, and employees need to fight to secure it.
-But companies with innovative perspectives and talented employees create more opportunities for themselves, meaning employees who want to succeed should take an abundant approach instead.
+But companies with innovative perspectives and talented employees create more opportunities for themselves.
+This means employees who want to succeed should take an abundant approach instead.

 Watson says there are three other things employees can do to get ahead in a dog-eat-dog world: